Choice Act

 To demonstrate eligibility for in-state tuition rate, a student must:

-The DD Form 214 discharge document must indicate:
+• DD Form 214 discharge document which must indicate: at least 90 days of Net Active Service; and honorable discharge

-- Submit a DD Form 1300 Report of Casualty document, if student is using benefits under the Marine Gunnery Sergeant John David Fry Scholarship.
+• DD Form 1300 Report of Casualty document, if student is using benefits under the Marine Gunnery Sergeant John David Fry Scholarship.

-- Submit a copy of active military orders, if student is using transferred benefits and transferor is on active duty.
+• Copy of active military orders, if student is using transferred benefits and transferor is on active duty.

-- Provide proof of Commonwealth of Virginia address.
+3. Provide proof of Commonwealth of Virginia address.

 To demonstrate eligibility, documentation must be received by the dates indicated below:

-- Fall semester - September 1.
+• Fall semester - September 1.

-- January Term or Spring semester - February 1.
+• January Term or Spring semester - February 1.

-- Summer Session - May 1.
+• Summer Session - May 1.

 Student is responsible for demonstrating eligibility for in-state tuition under the Choice Act.